Lumiwealth/lumibot/README.md

 - ```filter(start=None, end=None)```: Filter the bars dataframe.
   When ```start``` and/or ```end``` is/are specified use them to filter for that given daterange before returning the total volume

+When getting historical data from Interactive Brokers, it is important to note that they do not consider themselves a data supplier.
+If you exceed these data access pacing rates, your data will be throttled.
+Additionally, with respect to above three mentioned helpers, when using Interactive Brokers live, tick data is called instead of bar data.
+This allows for more frequent and accurate pricing updates. `get_last_dividend` are not available in Interactive Brokers. (see [Interactive Brokers' pacing rules](https://interactivebrokers.github. io/tws-api/historical_limitations.html))

 ## order